Do you have the time to commit to the cabinet painting project?

 Making old cabinets look as good as new isn’t easy.
-The reason we’re able to achieve the highest quality is because, over the years, we’ve perfected a proprietary cabinet painting process that involves more than 10 steps.
+The reason we’re able to achieve the highest quality is because, over the years, we’ve perfected a cabinet painting process that involves over 10 steps.

 To ensure top quality, we clean, prep, caulk, sand, buff, and prime – performing some of these tasks more than once as needed.
 Then, and only then, do we apply a special cabinet paint, which adheres well (thanks to our comprehensive prep work) and withstands wear and tear.

-So, the bad news might be that this isn’t the best DIY project.
+So, the bad news may be that this isn’t the best DIY project.
 But the good news is that cabinet painting might be more affordable than you think.

 Give us a call, and we’ll be happy to come out and give you a free estimate on painting your cabinets.
 Then you can decide for yourself which would be the best route to go.

-Please make note: We’ve been in business since 1999, and cabinet painting is our specialty.
+Please make note: Cabinet painting is our specialty.
 In fact, we’re one of the few cabinet painting contractors in the Denver metro area.